Toasterbirb/clearpixel/README.md

 ![Waifu2x only](./example/lain_waifu2x.jpg)

 ### Clearpixel
-50% downscale and upscale after that + sharpening on top
+Downscale to 25% of the original resolution and upscale after that + sharpening on top
 ```
 clearpixel -u 4 -n 3 -d 25% -s 3 -i ./lain.jpg -o ./lain_clearpixel.jpg
 ```